alliedvision/meta-alvium-avt/README.md

    ```shell
    bitbake avs-image-alvium-validation
    ```
 6. Flash the image to the SD card.
-If you have build the image with yocto, you can find the image here:
+If you have built the image with yocto, you can find the image here:
    <build_dir>/tmp/deploy/images/imx8mpevk/avs-image-alvium-validation-imx8mpevk.rootfs.wic.bz2
 7. Boot the board.
 8. Check if the camera firmware version is 11.1 or higher.
 If the camera has an earlier firmware, perform an update with Vimba Firmware Updater.